 Archive for 'Archives II'

-Posted by Guest Blogger on February 27, 2012, under Archives II, Civil Records, Reference, The Process.
+Posted by Guest Blogger on September 26, 2013, under Archives II, History, Military Records, Reference, The Process.

 9-11 African American Alan Walker Alfie Paul American Red Cross American Revolution Civil War Constitution David Langbart deck logs Department of State District of Columbia DOJ donated materials Dwight D. Eisenhower FBI Foreign Service Posts Franklin D. Roosevelt Greg Bradsher J. Edgar Hoover John Jay looted art M. Marie Maxwell MFA&A Monique Politowski Monuments Men Onaona Guay OSS RG 24 RG 59 RG 60 RG 84 RG 286 RG 306 RG 469 secretary Sylvia Naylor U.S. Army U.S. Marshals U.S. Navy USAID volunteers War Department World War I World War II